The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Name: count, dtype: int64

-When you read data like this, you often have to check for errors, deal with special values, convert data into different formats, and perform calculations.
-These operations are called data cleaning.
+When you read data like this, you often have to check for errors and deal with special values.
+Operations like this are called data cleaning.

 preg["agepreg"] /= 100.0